22 Adoption Reference Letter Samples (How to Write) + Tips

 Don’ts

-The following mistakes should be avoided when writing an adoption reference letter:
+The following mistakes should be avoided when writing:

-• Don’t write a negative reference letter: Your letter should confirm your support for the adoptive parents and avoid drafting a negative reference.
-You should also avoid making any comments that may be deemed as negative.
+• Don’t write a negative reference letter: Your letter should confirm your support for the adoptive parents, so avoid drafting a negative reference.
+You should also avoid making any comments that may be deemed negative.
 If you believe you cannot write a positive reference letter, inform the adoptive parents early so they can find another writer.

-• Avoid being unobjective: The adoption reference letter should contain your non-biased recommendation.
+• Avoid being unobjective: This letter should contain your non-biased recommendation.
 Maintaining objectivity ensures that your letter effectively details your knowledge of the adoptive parents.
 Keep in mind that a letter may mean the difference between whether or not a child finds a good home.

 • Don’t give irrelevant information: Don’t provide unnecessary deals.
 You should only outline key details that you believe the adoption agency must be informed of.
 Your understanding of why the letter is needed will help you narrow down the details outlined.

 • Don’t forget to review and proofread: Review and proofread the letter to check for any grammatical and spelling errors.
 Edit the letter where necessary before sending it to the agency.
-You can use appropriate spell-checking software or feature such as Grammarly to help ease the process of reviewing the letter.
+You can use appropriate spell-checking software or features, such as Grammarly, to help ease the process of reviewing the letter.

 Adoption Reference Letter Template (Free)